Teen film

-Teen film is a film genre targeted at teenagers, preteens, or young adults by the plot being based on their special interests, such as coming of age, attempting to fit in, bullying, peer pressure, first love, teen rebellion, conflict with parents, and teen angst or alienation.
+Teen film is a film genre targeted at teenagers, preteens and/or young adults by the plot being based on their special interests, such as coming of age, attempting to fit in, bullying, peer pressure, first love, teen rebellion, conflict with parents, and teen angst or alienation.
 Often these normally serious subject matters are presented in a glossy, stereotyped or trivialized way.
 Many teenage characters are portrayed by young adult actors in their 20s.
 Some teen films appeal to young males, while others appeal to young females.

 Films in this genre are often set in high schools and colleges, or contain characters who are of high school or college age.